docbleach/USBleach/README.md

 - (BAD) plug the stick on your desk, bypassing the policies
 - (GOOD) give the stick to your IT department so that they can sanitize it
-- (BETTER) plug it into an OpenWRT sandbox with USBleach, use your web browser to pickup files
+- (BETTER) plug it into an OpenWRT sandbox with USBleach, use your web browser to pick-up the files

 # USBleach's objectives